searls/soa/README.md

 with JRuby, you'll need to wait for the release of a SOAP gem.]

-Once required, the SOA gem will prepare your Ruby runtime to run services and yes microservices instead using our easy-to-use DSL.
+Once required, the SOA gem will prepare your Ruby runtime to run services and microservices instead using our easy-to-use DSL.

 ## Usage